greenbone/gvmd/INSTALL.md

   using the DELETE_REPORT_FORMAT GMP command, for example after a built-in report format has been removed.

+- `cleanup-result-nvts`

+  This cleans up results with missing result_nvt entries which can result in filters and overrides not working properly.

 - `cleanup-result-severities`

   This cleans up results with no severity by assigning the default